1587/speaking-exam/00-part4.md

 No, I am sorry, I am afraid that the Bicycle travel/hiking was cancelled this year. please keep that in mind.

-Yes, according to the information, there are 2 event about food.
+Yes, according to the information, there are 2 events about food.
-First, there is event about cook at 10:00 am gaven by XXX.
+First, there is a event named XX  at 10:00 am, (gaven by XXX.)
-Next, there is a session about 11:00 am  gaven by XXX.
+Next, there is a event named YY at 11:00 am, (gaven by XXX.)
 Please keep that in mind.
 ```